On algebraic integers of bounded house and preperiodicity in polynomial semigroup dynamics: Introduction and statements

 We also have results analogous to~\cite[Theorem~2]{DZ}, which consider the finiteness of preperiodic points in the semigroup case falling in $\K^c$.

-\begin{theorem} Let $\{f_1,\ldots,f_s\} \in \K[X]$ be a non-special set of polynomials of respective degrees $d_i \ge 2$.
-Then $\Pi\cap \K^c$ is finite, where $\Pi$ is defined by~\eqref{eq:p1}. \end{theorem}
+\begin{theorem} Let $\cF=\{f_1,\ldots,f_s\} \subset \K[X]$ be a non-special set of polynomials of respective degrees $d_i \ge 2$.
+Then $\Pi(\cF)\cap \K^c$ is finite, where $\Pi(\cF)$ is defined by~\eqref{eq:p1}. \end{theorem}

-\begin{remark} Since $\Pi$ is a set of uniformly bounded house only in terms of $f_1,\ldots,f_s$ and $\K$, we note that Theorem~\ref{thm:KcPreper} also follows directly from Theorem~\ref{thm:KcOrb} under the condition that $f_i(\K^c) \cap \cH_A$ is finite for $i=1,\ldots,s$.
-However, this latter condition is not needed for achieving the finiteness of $\Pi\cap\K^c$, see the proof of Theorem~\ref{thm:KcPreper}. \end{remark}
+\begin{remark} Since $\Pi(\cF)$ is a set of uniformly bounded house only in terms of $f_1,\ldots,f_s$ and $\K$ (which follows from the proof of Theorem~\ref{thm:KcPreper}), we note that Theorem~\ref{thm:KcPreper} also follows directly from Theorem~\ref{thm:KcOrb} under the condition that $f_i(\K^c) \cap \cH_A$ is finite for $i=1,\ldots,s$.
+However, this latter condition is not needed for achieving the finiteness of $\Pi(\cF)\cap\K^c$, see the proof of Theorem~\ref{thm:KcPreper}. \end{remark}

-We also prove that the set of preperiodic points as defined by~\eqref{eq:p2} is a set of bounded house.
+We also prove that the set $\ov\Pi(\cF)$ of preperiodic points as defined by~\eqref{eq:p2} is a set of bounded house.
 For our methods to work with this definition, we restrict to the case where the polynomials $f_1,\ldots, f_s$ all have the same degree, in order to control the house of an arbitrary preperiodic point.

 In fact, we generalise further to points which have a semigroup iterate which can be written as a linear combination of elements in earlier levels of the tree, with coefficients of bounded house.
 This gives a result in the vein of Northcott's theorem, see \cite[Theorem~3.12]{Silv}.